-Throughout the course of a finance transformation project, stakeholders in the organization tend to keep the benefits of their hard work top of mind.
+Throughout the course of a transformation project, stakeholders in the organization tend to keep the benefits of their hard work top of mind.
 This makes sense considering organizations undertake finance transformations to achieve specific goals, and reminding oneself of the eventual benefits of the transformation can help a stakeholder stay motivated.

-What also stays top of mind for CFOs and other stakeholders in a finance transformation is the fear that the benefits won’t be realized at the end of the project, or at least be what was promised.
-Not all transformations achieve their desired ROI, begging the question: how can organizations set themselves up for success during and after the initial finance transformation project?
+What also stays top of mind for CFOs and other stakeholders in a finance cloud transformation is the fear that the benefits won’t be realized at the end of the project, or at least be what was promised.
+Not all transformations achieve their desired ROI, begging the question: how can organizations set themselves up for success during and after the initial transformation project?